 I made a pan of the husband’s favorite brownies (Ghiradelli) and brought a mix of BBQ and plain flavored kettle chips for extra snacking.
 It was all about bringing treats that are both tasty and portable.

-Tips for a Game Day Tailgate Brunch
+Tips for Bringing Food for a Breakfast Tailgate

 - Disposable plates and napkins are key.
 You can keep it fun with team colors, or keep it neutral.